-Entanglement Yes No Can a person's hair, clothing, gloves, necktie, jewellery, cleaning brush or rag become entangled with moving parts of the plant?
-Crushing Yes No Can anyone be crushed due to: - material falling off the plant uncontrolled or unexpected movement of the plant? - lack of capacity for the plant to be slowed, stopped or immobilised? - the plant tipping or rolling over? - parts of the plant collapsing coming into contact with moving parts of the plant during testing, inspection, operation, maintenance, cleaning or repair? - being thrown off or under plant? - being trapped between the plant and materials or fixed structures? - other factors not mentioned?
-Cutting, Stabbing or Puncturing Yes No Can anyone be stabbed or punctured due to: - coming in contact with sharp or flying objects? - coming in contact with moving parts during testing, inspection, operation, maintenance, cleaning or repair? - the plant, parts of the plant or work pieces disintegrating? - work pieces being ejected the mobility of the plant? - uncontrolled or unexpected movement of the plant? - other factors not mentioned?
-Shearing Yes No Can anyone's body parts be sheared between two parts of the plant, or between a part of the plant and a work piece or structure?
+Entanglement Yes Νο Can a person's hair, clothing, gloves, necktie, jewellery, cleaning brush or rag become entangled with moving parts of the plant?
+Crushing Yes No Can anyone be crushed due to: material falling off the plant. uncontrolled or unexpected movement of the plant? lack of capacity for the plant to be slowed, stopped or immobilised? the plant tipping or rolling over? parts of the plant collapsing. coming into contact with moving parts of the plant during testing, inspection, operation, maintenance, cleaning or repair? being thrown off or under plant? being trapped between the plant and materials or fixed structures? other factors not mentioned?
+Cutting, Stabbing or Puncturing Yes No Yes No Cutting, Stabbing or Puncturing Can anyone be stabbed or punctured due to: - coming in contact with sharp or flying objects? - coming in contact with moving parts during testing, inspection, operation, maintenance, cleaning or repair? - the plant, parts of the plant or work pieces disintegrating? - work pieces being ejected the mobility of the plant? - uncontrolled or unexpected movement of the plant?
+Cutting, Stabbing or Puncturing Can anyone be stabbed or punctured due to: - coming in contact with sharp or flying objects? - coming in contact with moving parts during testing, inspection, operation, maintenance, cleaning or repair? - the plant, parts of the plant or work pieces disintegrating? - work pieces being ejected the mobility of the plant? - uncontrolled or unexpected movement of the plant? - other factors not mentioned?